conan-io/docs/howtos/capture_version.rst

 =======================================================

 It is common that a library version number would be already encoded in a text file, in some build scripts, etc.
-Lets take as an example that we have the following library layout, that we want to create a package from it:
+Let's take as an example that we have the following library layout, that we want to create a package from it:

 .. code-block:: text